TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```
 This block is special.
 It will generate a convex hull body from a list of vertices.

 Convex hulls are great when you want a triangle mesh to have more detailed collision than a box or sphere but prioritize performance.
-They don't have concave collisions and encapsulate the set of vertices in the simplest possible shape that covers everything.
+They don't have concave collisions and encapsulate the set of vertices in the simplest possible shape that covers the volume of the object without concave faces.

 The list of vertices must be in a specific format: each list item should contain one vertex, or three space-delimited coordinates.
 For example, the starting lines for a Suzanne monkey might look like this:
 ```